nm20421/n_body_problem/README.md

 # n_body_problem
-Code that allows for the creation of masses that are affected by gravitational forces.
+Code that allows for the creation and simulation of masses that are affected by gravitational forces.

 Controls:
 left click to spawn a body.
 You need to enter a mass for the body.